 ANSWER: No. Family members may only travel when accompanied by their sponsor.

-ANSWER: The only persons permitted to accompany you are your dependents (not in the CONUS) or other persons eligible for Space A travel.
+ANSWER: The only persons permitted to accompany you are persons eligible for Space A travel.
 Every effort shall be made to transport passengers with disabilities who are otherwise eligible to travel.
 Passenger service personnel and crewmembers shall provide assistance in boarding, seating, and deplaning passengers with special needs.

-ANSWER: Typically, a Space A traveler may check up to two pieces of luggage at 70 pounds each per person.
-However, some aircraft like the C-40, you may be limited to a total weight of 40 pounds per person and C-20 aircraft you may be limited to 25 pounds total per person.
+ANSWER: Typically Space A travelers may check up to two pieces of luggage at 70 pounds each per person.
+Some restrictions per aircraft may occur like the C-20 or C-40 which may limit baggage weight to 25 pounds on a C-20 and 40 pounds per person on a C-40.
 Family members traveling together may pool their baggage allowance as long as the total does not exceed the total allowance.
 You may hand carry only what fits under your seat or in the overhead compartment, if available.
 Oversized articles more than 62 linear inches will be considered two pieces (i.e. bikes, surfboards, golf clubs) and are subject to aircraft configuration.

 Note: Baggage may be limited due to type of aircraft or other restrictions.